 Conclusion: Parenteral administration of fluids probably reduces mortality in patients who are unable to drink or who have inadequate oral intake to keep up with current volume losses.

-Remark: Options for parenteral fluid administration include intravenous30,31 or intraosseous routes.32 Enteral fluids via nasogastric tube may be an acceptable alternative for selected patients (e.g. children with difficult intravenous access with adequate gastrointestinal motility, mild-moderate volume depletion, and tolerance of a nasogastric tube) and with sufficient provider technical skill.
-33
+Remark: Options for parenteral fluid administration include peripheral and central intravenous30,31 or intraosseous routes.32 Enteral fluids via nasogastric tube may be an acceptable alternative for selected patients (e.g. children with difficult intravenous access with adequate gastrointestinal motility, mild-moderate volume depletion, and tolerance of a nasogastric tube) and with sufficient provider technical skill.
+A three-arm randomized clinical trial comparing albumin fluid boluses, saline solution boluses or no boluses in 3141 children less than 12 years old with severe febrile illness and impaired perfusion showed better survival among patients who were treated without fluid boluses.33 We did not consider data from this trial as relevant to patients with EVD because few patients in this trial suffered from dehydration (less than 10%), gastroenteritis-like syndromes were systematically excluded, and because patients in both study arms received maintenance intravenous fluids, which is encompassed in the current recommendation.
+While there was consensus on the superiority of parenteral fluid administration of fluids over no parenteral administration when patients are unable to drink or whose volume losses are larger than oral volume intake, we acknowledge the lack of reliable data to guide the titration or cessation of parenteral fluid administration.

 3. In all patients with EVD, we recommend (strong) systematically monitoring and charting of vital signs and volume status over no systematic monitoring or charting (low confidence).

-Hypovolaemia in adults: A systematic review of hypovolaemia in adults identified several diagnostically helpful clinical signs.34 A pulse increment of ≥30 beats/min or severe dizziness when standing from lying is highly sensitive (0.97, 95% CI 0.91 to 1.0) and specific (0.98, 95% CI 0.97 to 0.99) for severe hypovolemia, defined as acute blood volume loss >600mL.
+Hypovolemia in adults: A systematic review of hypovolemia in adults identified several diagnostically helpful clinical signs.34 A pulse increment of ≥30 beats/min or severe dizziness when standing from lying is highly sensitive (0.97, 95% CI 0.91 to 1.0) and specific (0.98, 95% CI 0.97 to 0.99) for severe hypovolemia, defined as acute blood volume loss >600mL.
 Supine tachycardia (pulse >100 beats/min; specificity 0.96, 95% CI 0.88 to 99) and supine hypotension (systolic blood pressure <95mmHg; specificity 0.97, 95% CI 0.90 to 1.0) are helpful to confirm hypovolemia.
 Stool output can be measured reliably and guide rehydration requirements: in a case series, all 41 patients with severe cholera survived who received intravenous rehydration in a 1:1 ratio with stool output volume.27

 Hypovolemia in children: A systematic review of hypovolemia in children identified helpful clinical signs.35 Prolonged capillary refill was the most reliable predictor of volume depletion (likelihood ratio positive test 4.1 [95% CI 1.7 to 9.8], likelihood ratio negative test 0.57 [95% CI 0.39 to 0.82]).
 A prospective cohort study found that the 12-point DHAKA score (see Appendix) combining mental status, respiration, skin pinch and the presence of tears may improve detection of hypovolemia.36